CS3450-Group9/Dans-AutoBarn/README.md

 When setup, Jenkins will do all system/integration testing
 Until that point, the all developers involved in the PR should verify changes don't affect unwanted systems
 ## Other development notes, as needed
-There may be some issues with the current integration of the tech stack, these will be worked out as we go along.